-DISCLAIMER: The results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results that may be achieved in your case because the facts of every case are unique.DECEMBER, 2013
+DISCLAIMER: These are actual results from the Dominy Law Firm's DUI / OVI cases and criminal cases in Columbus, Ohio and the central Ohio area.
+However, the results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results which may be achieved in your case because the facts of every case are unique.DECEMBER, 2013

 Columbus Shoplifting Case Dismissed.
 Following a shoplifting incident in a Columbus department store, my client was charged with theft in the Franklin County Municipal Court.
 We wondered if my client was going to be charged with a criminal offense because the complaint was not filed until a few months after the incident.
 After the complaint was finally filed, we took steps toward completing the Diversion program but also demanded discovery from the prosecution in case my client was not accepted into Diversion.
 My client was accepted into Diversion, so the case was completely dismissed, and my client is now eligible to have the records for the case sealed.